Integrated yoga, meditation, and therapy advancing justice, resilience, and community healing in Kansas City.

 Why “Healing Justice” Matters

-1. Set Kansas City Apart - As a leader in comprehensive wellness-based diversion program, this model places Kansas City at the forefront of justice innovation.
+1. Sets Kansas City Apart - As a leader in comprehensive wellness-based diversion program, this model places Kansas City at the forefront of justice innovation.

 2. Innovative programming that is not being implemented anywhere else on a municipal level.
 The “Prison Yoga Project” is the closest comparison targeting state prisons.